MicrosoftDocs/azure-docs/articles/terraform/terraform-vscode-module-generator.md

 ---

-title: 'Azure Terraform VS Code Module Generator'
+title: 'Create a Terraform base template in Azure using Yeoman'
-description: Learn how to use Yeoman to create a Terraform base template.
+description: Learn how to create a Terraform base template in Azure using Yeoman.
 services: terraform
 ms.service: terraform
 keywords: terraform, devops, virtual machine, azure, yeoman